Trust Model

 - ✓ Look for patterns across multiple game sessions over time

-- ✓ Consider the full picture: processes, drivers, integrity posture, and findings together
+- ✓ Consider the full picture: processes, drivers, and integrity posture together